ravachol/kew/README.md

  * Creates a playlist automatically based on matched directory name
  * Control the player with previous, next and pause.

+## Installation

+Download the install.sh file onto a suitable folder on your computer.

+Make sure your system is updated.
+Then run the following commands:

+% chmod +x install.sh

+% sudo ./install.sh

-## Installing Prerequisites
+## Manual Installation

 cue requires FFmpeg, FFTW and a TrueColor capable terminal, like Konsole, kitty or st, to display colors properly.

 For a complete list of capable terminals, see this page: [Colors in Terminal](https://gist.github.com/CMCDragonkai/146100155ecd79c7dac19a9e23e6a362) (github.com).

 Install FFmpeg and FFTW using your distro's package manager.

-## Installation
+Then run:

  ```
 % git clone https://github.com/ravachol/cue.git